mahdimonir/BlogSphere/READEME.md

 # BlogSphere

 BlogSphere is a full-stack blog application built with Next.js (React) for the frontend, Express.js for the backend, MongoDB for the database, and JWT for authentication.
-It allows users to register, log in, create/edit/delete blog posts, comment on posts, like/dislike posts, and includes an admin dashboard for managing users and content.
+It allows users to register, log in, create/edit/delete blog posts, comment on posts, like/dislike posts or comments, and includes an admin dashboard for managing users and content.

 ## Features

-- User authentication (register, login, logout) with JWT
+- User authentication (register, login, logout, email verification) with JWT
-- Blog post creation, editing, and deletion
+- Blog post creation, editing, and deletion with image upload
-- Commenting system
+- Nested commenting system (up to 5 levels deep)
-- Like/dislike functionality for posts
+- Like/dislike functionality for posts and comments
-- Admin dashboard for user and content management
+- Admin dashboard for user, post, and comment management (suspension toggling)
-- Search functionality for post titles
+- Search functionality for post titles, users, and comments
 - Responsive design with Tailwind CSS
 - Basic SEO with Next.js metadata
+- API documentation with Swagger UI at `/api-docs`
 - Error handling for robust operation

 ## Tech Stack

-- **Frontend**: Next.js, React, Tailwind CSS
+- **Frontend**: Next.js, React, Tailwind CSS, Axios, React Hook Form, Lucide React, Swiper, React Hot Toast
-- **Backend**: Express.js, MongoDB, Mongoose
+- **Backend**: Express.js, MongoDB, Mongoose, JWT, Swagger Autogen
-- **Authentication**: JWT
+- **Authentication**: JWT with refresh tokens
-- **Deployment**: Vercel (frontend), Heroku/Render (backend)
+- **Deployment**: Vercel (frontend and backend)

 ## Prerequisites